 Example 1

 A person receiving supports who does not use words to communicate engages in self-injurious behaviors when their service provider does not do something as expected.
 The service provider works with the person to conduct an assessment and develops a plan for improving communication by teaching them how to use a new picture system, which is a positive support strategy.
-If needed, they may ask the lead agency to bring in specialists, such as a speech-language pathologist, to help the person and their team.
+If needed, they may ask the lead agency (meaning the county or tribal nation) to bring in specialists, such as a speech-language pathologist, to help the person and their team.
 The team starts by collecting data on how often the person engages in self-injurious behavior and continues to track this over time to see if the frequency changes with the use of the new picture system.

 In this example, if the frequency of self-injurious behavior decreases, it might indicate that the new picture system for communication is effective.
 However, other factors could also influence this change, such as the person’s health or how staff are responding to the self-injury.
 However, if the team finds that the frequency of self-injurious behavior increases or stays the same, they might need to: